em-foundation/zigem-sdk/INSTALL.md

 ZigEm requires one of three different PC / Operating Systems for development, compilation, etc.  Only 64-bit x86 architectures are supported.
 And only Ubuntu, MacOS and Windows are supported.

+### Make

+ZigEm requires make to be installed and in the path.
+On Windows, you'll need to download and install make (https://gnuwin32.sourceforge.net/packages/make.htm).

 ### Git

 If using a Windows PC, you'll need to download and install `Git for Windows` (https://git-scm.com/download/win) and use a `git bash` window to do the below.